cunarist/rinf/README.md

 You can also use `readViewmodelAsBytes` function which returns `Uint8List` representing raw bytes of a viewmodel item.
 If the size of a viewmodel item is large, perhaps because it's a large-resolution image, you can pass in a value of true with `takeOwnership` argument to the function to avoid copying.
 Be aware that this action removes the item from the viewmodel.

+Extra mechanisms such as calling a task from Dart can be found in the actual code.
+If there are things that are still unclear, feel free to leave a question or start a discussion.

 Keep in mind that `lib.rs` inside `./native/hub/src` is the entry point of your Rust logic.

 # 📜 Rules